moment/luxon/docs/math.md

 i.length('months')      //=> 1
 ```

 Because the Interval stores its endpoints and computes `length` on the fly, it retakes the diff each time you query it.
-Of course, precisely because an Interval *isn't* an abstract bundle of time, it can't be used in places where diffs can.
+Of course, precisely because an Interval *isn't* an abstract bundle of time, it can't be used in places where Durations can.
 For example, you can add them to DateTime via `plus()` because Luxon wouldn't know what units to do the math in (see "Calendar vs time math" above).
 But you can convert the interval into a Duration by picking the units:

 ```js
 i.toDuration('months').toObject(); //=> { months: 1 }